rosesori/habit-blocks/README.md

 - x-axis represents the weeks (labeled with the corresponding months)
 - y-axis displays the weekdays (labeled with Mon, Wed, and Fri)
-- Value indicates the count of habits completed
+- value indicates the count of habits completed
-- Legend shows color gradient
+- legend shows color gradient